nikolayg/nikgrozev-website/_posts/blog/2014-06-02-advanced-automated-cloudstone-setup-in-ubuntu-vms-part-2.md

 # SetUp Overview

 Unlike the standard CloudStone deployment, now we'll need two more Virtual Machines - (i) a load balancer and (ii) a NFS server.
-Thus overall we'll need the following <u>64bit Ubuntu 14.04</u> VMs:
+Thus, overall we'll need the following <u>64bit Ubuntu 14.04</u> VMs:

 *   Client/Driver VM - drives/runs the workload (i.e. emulated users' requests) to the load balancer.
 *   Load balancer VM - redirects the requests to a set of web servers, using a HAProxy load balancer.
 *   Web/App server - serves users' requests in a Nginx web server.
-Accesses the the _<u>filestore</u>_ of media files hosted on the NFS server.
+Accesses the _<u>filestore</u>_ of media files hosted on the NFS server.
 *   NFS server - hosts the filestore on its file system, and shares it trough NFS. <u>Must have significant disk space!</u>
 *   DB server - hosts a MySql server and a geocoding application.